LS 1/72 BD-5J

 - N151BD: destroyed when Ed Mahler (a BD-5 dealer) had a flameout shortly after takeoff from Corpus Christi NAS, TX, on 29 June 1974.
 Ed survived the crash, but not without some injury.
 Substantial airframe damage through collision with concrete blocks.

 - N152BD: Bede built, cn 5J-0002, painted in a standard Bede scheme (white with red, Bede logo, number 2 on tail, probably as #2 of the 'Bede Jet Team').
 Incident on 17 July 1974 at Newton, KS, Bede home base, with Bob Bishop at the controls.
 Canopy failed at redline speed (250 kts.), and the force of the blow, along with flying debris hitting the tail, probably caused the stick to full deflection producing a calculated 14.7 Gs.
 The airplane flew home with 23 degrees of permanent set in one wing, and 19 in the other.
 The aircraft was flying again in about two weeks.
 Later sold to Dave Harris / 'Hammer Jets', aka Micro Aviation Services, and flown in airshows in a white-blue-red paint scheme.
 Sponsored by Boeing Airplanes in 2000.
-Sold in 2004/2005 to Peter Reny, and in the process of being refurbished.
-First flight around 20 July 2012.
+Sold in 2006 to Peter Reny, without an engine and incomplete cockpit.
+Refurbished and fitted with a TRS-18-046.
+First flight 22 July 2012.
+The engine will be replaced by a Jetbeetle motor in 2015.

 - N153BD: Bede built aircraft, cn 5J-0004.
 Flown as N153BD with tail number '3' in standard white-red Bede livery, probably as #3 of the 'Bede Jet Team' (a picture with tail number '1' exists too though).
 It was used for military evaluations by the USAF (painted in a camouflage scheme as shown below), US Navy at Patuxent River, and in France.
 Sold to Richard Bach, as a sister ship to N177RB.
 Sold to Red Stevenson, who crashed it on takeoff damaging wings and fuselage.
 Sold to John Duncan, who hired former Bede factory foreman Bill Zivko to rebuild it.
 It was also modified on several occasions with upgraded wings and engine.
 The aircraft was operated from 1979 to 1987 as 'Microjet Airshow', then for Republic Airlines and finally as the (first) Bud Light jet, piloted by owner John Duncan.
 The aircraft and pilot (plus Ed Johnson) also served as the second jet on the movie Octopussy, alongside Corkey Fornoff.
 Sold to Leo Loudenslager and re-registered N1BL (later re-registered again to N210LL).